mgarl-10/Yellow_protein/README.md

 If you use this repository, please cite:

-García-Lozano et al. (2026).
+García-Lozano M et al. (2026).
 Yellow protein co-opted to sustain obligate symbiosis in beetles.

+Code repository:
-Zenodo DOI: 10.5281/zenodo.XXXXXXX
+Zenodo DOI: